captainminh1999/record-deduplication/README.md

   * `model.py` – Step 4: Model training and scoring script (loads features and labels, trains logistic regression, scores all pairs, outputs `high_confidence.csv` with a probability for each potential duplicate pair).
   * `clustering.py` – Optional DBSCAN clustering step that groups records based on their similarity features and writes `clusters.csv` and `agg_features.csv`.
   * `reporting.py` – Step 5: Reporting script (loads the high-confidence duplicates and the cleaned data, then creates the `manual_review.xlsx` Excel file for review).
   * `openai_integration.py` – Optional GPT integration module used for translating text and reviewing clusters.
 It outputs `gpt_review.json` when analysing clusters.
+The GPT review step now supports multiple canonical records per cluster and is designed to return only the results (no explanations), with a character limit per response and a progress bar for user feedback.
   * `utils.py` – Utility functions used across the pipeline (for example, file cleanup and logging).
 Key utilities:

     * `clear_all_data()` – Deletes all files in the outputs directory (to reset the pipeline).